hpi-swa-teaching/live-programming-systems/projects/jshell/analysisPlan_jshell.md

 > To which extend can the liveness of one activity be kept up?
 For example, at which magnitude of data flow nodes does the propagation of values become non-immediate?
 At which magnitude of elapsed time can the Elm debugger not replay the application immediately anymore or when does it break down?
 Does an exception break the liveness?
 > Further, what are conceptual limitations.
 For example, in a bi-directional mapping system properties of single elements might be modified and reflected in the code.
 This might not be possible for properties of elements created in loops.

+ In this context, it needs to be mentioned that the modification of classes during run-time is limited to method-bodies.
+If we would change the signature of this class by for example the change of method parameters, JShell would replace this class and would reset all related instances to null.
+This use-case is discussed later in more detail.

 #### Statement Evaluation Limitations
 The JShell-REPL itself evaluates single statements, expressions and commands immediately without any loss of output emergency.
 Nevertheless, if you open complex statement files of java code, the JShell needs time to enter and evaluate each of the statements individually.
 The propagation of values become non-immediate.

 #### Code Replacement Limitations
 Per default, the capabilities of redefinition done by the JVM using hots swapping are limited to method bodies.
 It cannot either add methods or fields or otherwise change anything else, except for the method bodies.
 This limitation is based on requirements for performance and stability of the underlying JVM.
-Two heavily optimized Just-In-Time compilers as well as several multi-generational garbage collectors challenges the implementation of an extended Hot Swapping feature.
+Two heavily optimized Just-In-Time compilers as well as several multi-generational garbage collectors challenges the implementation of an extended hot swapping feature (@Booth2010).
 Due to the occupation of a specific size and structure of memory for each object in the system, a change of a class signature would trigger a need of memory rearrangement and relocation within the whole system and especially for all instances of this specific class.
 The first problem here is that the actual layout of memory depends on the garbage collector that is currently active and, to be compatible with all of them, the relocation should probably be delegated to the active garbage collector.
-Therefore we would have to suspend the JVM in order to perform memory relocations.
-Furthermore multiple platforms with varying memory models and instructions sets could also need special treatments that increase further implementation efforts and decreases platform independence.
+Therefore, we would have to suspend the JVM in order to perform memory relocations.
+Furthermore, multiple platforms with varying memory models and instructions sets could also need special treatments that increase further implementation efforts and decreases platform independence.
 The second problem accompanies with the high optimized JIT compiler.
 The main optimization that the JVM does is inlining.
 Here most of the method calls are replaced by there implementation in order to spare the actual call and as a result improve performance.
 As a result, adding a method to a class would arise the need to check all tracked inlined spots and their dependencies in order to deoptimize them.
 This would be a severe performance hit for the JVM (@Booth2010).
 As a result, code replacement is limited to method bodies in order to optimize the overall system performance as well as to maintain platform independence of the JVM.
 However, tools like JRebel tackle and solve the problems concerning Hot Swapping but are not part of the default JVM implementation and therefore not in the scope of this report.

-### What happens when the live parts of the system fail/break?
+### What happens when the live parts of the system fail/break?  <a name="error"></a>
 > What happens when the application under development causes an exception?
 How does the system handle these exceptions (provide debugger, stop execution, stop rendering, ...)?
 Does the liveness extend to these exceptions?
 How can the system itself break?
 What happens when there is a failure in the system/tool itself?

-In case of an error or rising exceptions due to for example the input of invalid java code, The JShell propagates the error onto the command-line.
+In case of an error or rising exceptions due to for example the input of invalid java code into the command line, the JShell propagates the error onto the command-line.
 The thread for input-evaluation catches all errors and exceptions, prints an appropriate message and **continues evaluation** of the remaining commands and statements.
 If this thread itself is terminated through user code, it is restarted again immediately by the JVM.
 In this process it looses its former state and all inputs made by the user are gone but can be restored through specific commands that re-execute statements that were saved within the JShell internal "Replay History".
 In case of an error within the process of editing classes or methods via the editor provided by the "/edit some_class" command (for example some invalid Java-Code is entered into the editor), no update is applied to the method or class in change and a specific exception is thrown.
 Furthermore no code replacement is done if the users intention was to change methods at run-time .
 The exception handling here is the same as in the case before.

+An interesting aspect within the workflow that is not related to liveness mechanisms but where I struggled with the most was the absence of errors respectively NullPointerExceptions after the replacement of classes.
+We were able to see the game and to reference it inside the thread despite the fact that the *newContentPane* object where reset to null within the context of the JShell.
+The point was the following: Although JShell has reset the objects within the user session, every thread in the underlying JVM itself has a working memory in which it keeps its own working copy of variables that it has to use or assign.
+As the thread executes a program, it operates on these working copies.
+Within our example its the GamePanel object *newContentPane*.
+As a result, we do not get a NullPointerException out of the existing GUI thread and therefore had to close it on our own.
+As already mentioned, this characteristic is not related to the liveness mechanisms and their error handling but can be confusing especially for programming beginners who are not aware of this fact.
+They may learn wrong error assumptions.

 Overall I was not able to break the JShell and its liveness mechanisms with any inputs or applications I experimented with during this report and it is therefore a highly stable execution environment.

 ### Left out features  <a name="features"></a>